 About Dana-Farber Cancer Institute

-Dana-Farber faculty access resources and scientific expertise in highly specialized fields through the Institute's associations with the Harvard Stem Cell Institute, Harvard's NIH Clinical and Translational Science Center, and the Broad Institute, a center of genomic research where several Dana-Farber faculty members have joint appointments.
+Dana-Farber is a principal teaching affiliate of Harvard Medical School and a founding member of the Dana-Farber/Harvard Cancer Center and the Center for AIDS Research at Harvard University.
+Dana-Farber faculty access resources and scientific expertise in highly specialized fields through the Institute's associations with the Harvard Stem Cell Institute, Harvard's NIH Clinical and Translational Science Center, and the Broad Institute of MIT and Harvard, a center of genomic research where several Dana-Farber faculty members have joint appointments.

 Providing advanced training in cancer treatment and research for an international faculty, the Institute conducts community-based programs in cancer prevention, detection, and control throughout New England, and maintains joint programs with other Boston institutions affiliated with Harvard Medical School, including Brigham and Women's Hospital and Boston Children's Hospital.